Frequently Asked Questions

 Does Linfield offer “Joint Financial Aid” with my community college?

 Linfield College has consortium agreements with specific community colleges in Oregon and Washington.
 If you are attending Linfield as the “home” institution, and enrolled in at least 6 credits at Linfield, you can work with your Academic Advisor to determine if you are able to take courses simultaneously at both Linfield and your community college.
 Note: You will not receive a Federal Pell Grant from more than one college for the same period of time.

 What is the financial aid process in order to get “Joint Financial Aid” with Linfield as my “home” institution?

-File your FAFSA, complete your OCE LAFA, have your advisor submit your Academic Plan to the Office of Financial Aid, which reflects your courses for each semester at both Linfield and your community college, you must be enrolled in at least 6 credits at Linfield per semester (Summer, Fall or Spring semesters).
+File your FAFSA, complete your OCE LAFA, have your Academic Advisor submit your Academic Plan to the Office of Financial Aid, which reflects your courses for each semester at both Linfield and your community college, you must be enrolled in at least 6 credits at Linfield per semester (Summer, Fall or Spring semesters).
 Work with your Academic Advisor to complete and submit the “Request and Authorization for Dual Enrollment Financial Aid” form to the Office of Financial Aid.
 You will be required to submit copies of proof of enrollment, proof of payment, and proof of completion for your community college courses per term.
 Other financial aid documentation may be required in addition to these steps.